PlexusEP/plxsversion/readme.md

 ### Limitations

+#### General

+- Tool must always run in a git repo regardless of version data source
+- Git repo the tool runs in must have at least 1 valid commit

 #### Tag Format

 The general structure of valid tag formats is based on semantic versioning with an additional descriptor field.
 This ends up looking like `<major>.<minor>.<patch>-<my>_<descriptor>`.
 The descriptor field expects an alpha-numeric string that can be separated using underscores.